jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 Which of the following statements are true regarding the number of partitions of a topic?

 - we can add partitions of a topic using the kafka-topics.sh command
+- `kafka-topics.sh --bootstrap-server localhost:9092 --alter --topic test --partitions 4`

-There are five brokers in a cluster, a topic with 10 partitions and replication factor of 3, and a quota of producer_bytes_rate of 1 MB/sec has been specified for the client.
+There are five brokers in a cluster, a topic with 10 partitions and replication factor of 3, and a quota of `producer_bytes_rate` of 1 MB/sec has been specified for the client.
 What is the maximum throughput allowed for the client?

 - 5 MB/s
 - Each producer is allowed to produce 1 MB/s to a broker.
 Max throughput `5 * 1 MB`, because we have 5 brokers.